-In order to continue to replenish items, we need your help.
-Please consider:
+To continue to replenish items, we need your help.
+Consider:

 Why we offer a pantry